emilyhuntsman/spot.me/README.md

 # spot.me
-project using Spotify API for recommendations
+project using Spotify API for song recommendations

-This is just the beginning of my current project.
-As of now, I'm able to query three musical artists from the user and grab data including genres and pictures, from the API.
-My plan is to figure out how to use that data to create recommendations for the user in the future.
+As of now, I'm able to query three musical artists from the user and grab data including genres and pictures, from the Spotify API.
+Those artist ids and any common genres are used as seeds, along with a few questions the user answers, that are fed into a second endpoint to generate a personalized playlist.
+Each time the page is page is refreshed, a new token is checkout out through an ajax call, gauranteeing that it will never expire during a session.
+Local storage has been implemented to keep track of and display the last three playlists the user has generated along with the artists the songs are seeded from.

-next:
-allow user preferences to be used as criteria through sliders include web player carosel for recs

-use local storage to keep track of previous playlists, keep data about artists, and track names

-css: bootstrap

-links to add:
-sourcecode link to github repo
-Home
-Previous playlists
+Potential next steps would be to look into adding a spotify web player that would have the most recently generated playlist pre-loaded for easy in-browser listening.